Median household income in Australia and New Zealand

 Median household income is commonly used to measure the relative prosperity of populations in different geographical locations.
 It divides households into two equal segments with the first half of households earning less than the median household income and the other half earning more.

 New Zealand and Australia are gradually being economically integrated through a process known as "Closer Economic Relations (CER)".
 Their citizens are free to travel, live and work in either country.
 Information about their relative median household incomes is of interest, especially for those considering migration.

 The latest release shows that the median gross household income in 2013–2014 was $80,704, and the average of all households was $107,276.

 Median household income in NZ 2004–2008

-Median weekly household income in NZ increased at a rate of about 3.5% a year from 2004 to 2008.
+Median weekly household income in New Zealand increased at a rate of about 3.5% a year from 2004 to 2008.
 In June 2004 it was (NZ)$992, June 2005 was $1,040, June 2006 was $1,129, June 2007 was $1,203, June 2008 was $1,271.

 Median household income in NZ 2009–2011

-Median weekly household income in NZ fell slightly or stagnated from 2009 to 2010 during the "great recession" period.
+Median weekly household income in New Zealand fell slightly or stagnated from 2009 to 2010 during the "great recession" period.
 In June 2009 it was $1,234 and June 2010 it was $1,236.
 In 2011 household incomes recovered to beyond the high of 2008 again – median weekly household incomes increased again to $1,289.